uoft-tapp/tapp/README.md

 ## Common Issues

-1. Docker believes that a server is already running, and fails to run the api container.
+1. Docker believes that a server is already running, and fails to run the backend container.

 After running `docker-compose up`, you may see a message that reads `A server is already running.
 Check /app/tmp/pids/server.pid.`.
-The api container will fail.
+The backend container will fail.

-To resolve this issue, halt the docker-compose command (killing the other containers) with cmd-c/ctrl-c, and delete the file located under the project route at `api/tmp/pids/server.pid`.
+To resolve this issue, halt the docker-compose command (killing the other containers) with cmd-c/ctrl-c, and delete the file located under the project route at `backend/tmp/pids/server.pid`.
 You will be able to relaunch the server without issues.
 This issue normally arises when you kill the running instance of the project without alloting time for a proper teardown.

 2. Docker cannot start up a front-end service, complaining that it can't find an image.